vaishnavitv/vaishnavitv/README.md

 Further, `2>` means that you are redirecting (i.e. >) the stderr (i.e. 2) into the black hole (i.e. `/dev/null`)
 </details>

-About me in the third person (for ease of copy and paste in other forums 😏 )
+About me (in the third person) :
+Passionate storyteller | Connector | Community Builder

 Vaishnavi is a Software Engineer passionate about working collaboratively and a champion for DEI, neurodiversity and accessibility.
 She firmly believes that by breaking down silos and encouraging open communication, teams can achieve great things together.
 She understands the importance of creating empathetic products and services that can be used by people of all abilities and is constantly seeking ways to incorporate this mindset into her work.
 <br>